How does a marketing automation message work?

 Creating an automation message draft

-2. In the Automation feature space, click Automation message.
+2. In the Automation feature space, click Automation messages.

 3. Click the Create draft button.

 - select a linked list.
 The message draft will be saved to the list you select.
 The footer will display in the language chosen for this list.

 - type in a message name.
 Only you can see it.
 It will help you to find the message on the Automation messages page.

 - add a subject line